 The 8V Max (7.2V nominal) battery on the DCF680 is slim—using two of the Sanyo 14650 cells that provide excellent run-time and a high energy density (more power with less weight).
 It’s far smaller than the pack that comes with DeWalt’s DW920K-2 (their older 7.2V hinged screwdriver).
 The charger is also compact, but we appreciated the removable battery vs. a built-in model—that is clearly a more pro-grade feature that will be appreciated by anyone who’s ever wanted to swap out a pack but has been forced to wait for a “tool” to recharge.

 The DCF680N1 (single-battery kit) will retail for $90 and the DCF680N2 throws in an extra battery for just $10 more ($99).
 I think it’s obvious which is the better deal.
-Both kits come with a three-year limited warranty, one-year free service contract and 90-day money-back guarantee.
-Look for them to hit shelves in August…and immediately fly right off.
+Both kits come with a three-year limited warranty, one-year free service contract, and 90-day money-back guarantee.